Lebanon sees deadliest day of conflict since 2006 as Israeli strikes kill more than 270

 “Please get out of harm’s way now,” Netanyahu said.
 “Once our operation is finished, you can come back safely to your homes.”

-The Israeli military said Monday evening that it had carried out a targeted strike in Beirut.
-It did not immediately give details.
+The Israeli military said Monday evening it had carried out a targeted strike in Beirut.
+It did not give details.

+Lebanon’s state-run National News Agency reported the Beir al-Abed neighborhood in southern Beirut was hit with three missiles.
+Hezbollah's Al-Manar TV said six people were wounded.
+The area was cordoned off and journalists were not allowed access.

-The Israeli military announced that it hit some 800 targets, saying it was going after Hezbollah weapons sites.
-Some strikes hit in residential areas of towns in the south and the eastern Bekaa Valley.
-One strike hit a wooded area as far away as Byblos in central Lebanon, more than 80 miles from the border north of Beirut.
+The Israeli military announced it hit some 800 targets, saying it was going after Hezbollah weapons sites.
+Some strikes struck residential areas in the south and the eastern Bekaa Valley.
+One hit a wooded area as far away as Byblos in central Lebanon, more than 80 miles (130 kilometers) from the border north of Beirut.

 The military said it was expanding the airstrikes to include areas of the valley along Lebanon’s eastern border with Syria.
-Hezbollah has long had an established presence in the valley, and it is where the group was founded in 1982 with the help of Iran’s Revolutionary Guards.
+Hezbollah has long had an established presence in the valley, where the group was founded in 1982 with the help of Iran’s Revolutionary Guards.

 Israeli military spokesman Rear Adm.
 Daniel Hagari repeated warnings urging residents to immediately evacuate areas where Hezbollah is storing weapons, including in the valley.
-The warnings left open the possibility that some residents could live in or near targeted structures without knowing that they are risk.
+The warnings left open the possibility some residents could live in or near targeted structures without knowing they are at risk.

+Israel’s military chief, Lt.
+Gen. Herzi Halevi, said Israel was preparing its “next phases” of operations against Hezbollah, and that its airstrikes were “proactive,” targeting Hezbollah infrastructure built over the past 20 years.

+Halevi said more details would be released in the near future, and that the goal was to allow displaced Israelis to return to their homes in northern Israel.

 Meanwhile, Hezbollah said in a statement that it fired dozens of rockets toward Israel, including at military bases.
 It also targeted for a second day the facilities of the Rafael defense firm, headquartered in Haifa.